-You want your readers to read the headline you wrote but you might want search engines to see other that is optimized for better visibility and click through rate.
+You want your readers to read the headline you wrote, but you might wish to search engines to see other that is optimized for better visibility and click-through rate.

 Below are the steps you need to follow to show different titles to search engine and users

 I would recommend you to go with Yoast SEO as you can easily handle whatever you need regarding indexing your site, search appearance, link redirection, taxonomies and more for free and I recommend it because I use it here.

 Alternatively, any WordPress SEO plugin will work the same ways, so it’s up to you.